 \item\textbf{IR-tree:} An IR-tree is an R-tree extended with inverted files.
 To tackle STSKQ, IR-tree firstly retrieves a candidate of objects by location proximity and keywords similarity.
 Then we rank the candidate with social relationship effect $F_s$ in Eqn.~\eqref{eq:social_friendship_effect} and visiting time score $F_t$ in Eqn.~\eqref{eq:visiting_time_score} to return the top-$k$ objects.

 \item\textbf{Routing R-tree:} Routing R-tree enables spatio-temporal keyword search by constructing an R-tree for each time interval.
-Thus, to deal with STSKQ, Routing R-tree leverages time segment scheme to construct six R-trees.
-Each R-tree is maintained for a corresponding time interval in $\Gamma$, and process query in one of the R-trees according to user's query time.
-Similarly, we further select the top-$k$ objects in accordance with $F_s$ in Eqn.~\eqref{eq:social_friendship_effect}. \item\textbf{SKB-Inv index:} SKB-Inv index adopts k-means clustering algorithm to group objects by their spatial attribute, and further organizes the spatial objects into inverted lists based on other attributes or keywords.
+Hence, to deal with STSKQ, Routing R-tree leverages time segment scheme to construct a group of R-trees.
+Each R-tree is built on a corresponding time interval in $\Gamma$, and we process query in one of the R-trees according to user's query time.
+Similarly, we further select the top-$k$ objects in accordance with $F_s$ in Eqn.~\eqref{eq:social_friendship_effect}.

+\item\textbf{SKB-Inv index:} SKB-Inv index adopts k-means clustering algorithm in order to group objects by their spatial attribute, and further organizes the spatial objects into inverted lists based on other attributes or keywords.
 To process STSKQ, we regard check-in probabilities for the $24$ time intervals and users' check-in records as additional attributes for the group of objects.
-Thereafter, we retrieval the top-$k$ objects combining all the inverted lists in Eqn.~\eqref{eq:ranking_score_objects}.
+Thereafter, we retrieve the top-$k$ objects combining all the inverted lists in Eqn.~\eqref{eq:ranking_score_objects}.

 \end{itemize}